wp-plugins/floating-social-media-icon/readme.txt

 Contributors: Acurax
 Donate link:http://www.acurax.com/

-Tags: social media,social media icon,social profile link,social floating icon,floating social media button,social media url,social media button,facebook button,facebook icon,twitter icon,twitter button,youtube icon,youtube button,facebook profile url,twitter url,social icon,google plus,googleplus button,google plus button
+Tags: social media,social media icon,pinterest,social profile link,social floating icon,floating social media button,social media url,social media button,facebook button,facebook icon,twitter icon,twitter button,youtube icon,youtube button,facebook profile url,twitter url,social icon,google plus,googleplus button,google plus button,pinterest button,floating pinterest,pinterest icon
 Requires at least: 2.8
 Tested up to: 3.3.1
-Stable tag: 1.0.8
+Stable tag: trunk

-An easy to use plugin to show socialmedia icons which floats,you can configure social icon design and size at plugin settings
+An easy to use plugin to show socialmedia icons which floats,you can configure social icon design,order and size at plugin settings.

 == Description ==

-Floating Social Media Icon is an easy to use plugin which allows you to configure essential social media profile links, like Twitter, Facebook, Youtube and Linkedin from plugin settings and you also have option to select an icon style from the icon packs available.We will be upgrading plugin frequently with new set of icons.
+Floating Social Media Icon is an easy to use plugin which allows you to configure essential social media profile links, like Twitter, Facebook, Pinterest, Youtube and Linkedin from plugin settings and you also have option to select an icon style from the icon packs available.We will be upgrading plugin frequently with new set of icons.
 The social media icons will load in an animated way where it will stay and float on your website or blog's right bottom.

 * Added More Icon Designs

+* Drag and Drop Reorder Icons

 * Easy to configure user interface